TamagotchiUni/Tamagotchiuni/README.md

 ah! you meant me and not my interests? my bad! the name's anubis, though most friends call me by my real name!

-i may seem like a lazy screwup, but really i am a university majoring under the buisness department umbrella! specifcally, Managment Information Systems (MiS)
+i may seem like a lazy screwup, but really i am a university student, fresh outta an early piloted internship program, majoring under the buisness department umbrella! specifcally, Managment Information Systems (MiS)

 though my department is going through a change-up so soon enough i might be Buisness intellgience (Bi) (LOL) instead!